jovansavic/thetrackdotapp/_blog/time-tracking-app-benefits.markdown

 - Keep track of their billable hours so they can invoice clients and analyze whether they’re profitable

->In short, by tracking time, freelancers can:
+#### In short, by tracking time, freelancers can:

->
->- Bill clients accurately
+- Bill clients accurately
->- Better evaluate project costs
+- Better evaluate project costs
->- Improve productivity
+- Improve productivity
->- Understand work limitations
+- Understand work limitations